StreetGUY32/StreetGUY32/README.md

 Web Developer | Mobile Developer (Full-Stack Dev)
 --------------------------------

-It's been 4 years since I have started coding.
+Since 2019 I have started coding.
 I started as Front-end dev on simple HTML CSS, moved to backend with PHP in laravel, then learned JavaScript and it open a lot of doors for opportunities it enabled me to work on WEB, MOBILE and on Backend too, stack included REACT JS, NEXT JS, REACT NATIVE and NODE JS.